Jaroslav Naď: Post-Minister of Defence

 Beginning with 1 November 2023, Naď works as an advisor to the Minister of Defense of the Czech Republic, Jana Černochová.

 Personal life

 Naď is trilingual, able to speak English and German apart from his native Slovak.
 He plays football in his spare time.

 Naď is divorced with three children: two from his previous marriage with Katarína Baláková, and one from his partner, journalist Barbara Túrosová.
 He also owns a luxury apartment in Banská Štiavnica.

 Controversy

 Naď was linked with accusations of nepotism when his former partner Barbara Túrosová was assigned spokeswoman of the Ministry of Interior.
 She denied the allegations, referring to her long-term journalism career in TA3.
 Naď was previously linked with nepotism back in 2014, when his brother René was appointed as the Permanent Representation of the Slovak Republic to NATO in Brussels, while Naď was one of the officers at the Ministry of Defence.
 No verdicts were declared in either of the cases.

+During his time in government, Naď was among the advocates of purchasing the Russian vaccine Sputnik V. The purchase was accompanied by doubts and triggered a coalition crisis.
+Security and foreign policy experts warned that it represented a tool of Russian influence operations, and the majority of European Union member states rejected the vaccine.
+Despite being aware of this, Naď continued to defend the purchase of the vaccine.
+In an interview with the daily SME published on 4 March 2021, he stated for example:“Had we waited until the EMA (European Medicines Agency) made the decision it made today, we would not have signed the contract by now, because the vaccines would already have been in other countries.
+Soon you will hear standard European Union countries, long-standing members, announcing one by one that they have concluded contracts for Sputnik.”